 Understanding the reason for the denial

-Before you decide how to proceed, you should understand why the Maryland Workers’ Compensation Commission (WCC) denied a claim.
+Before you decide how to proceed, you should understand why an Employer and its insurer denied your claim.
 Some of the most common reasons for denied workers’ compensation benefits include:

 - A desire for the employer or its insurer to have more time to investigate the accident

 - An effort by the employer or its insurer to pressure an injured worker to return to work